oasis-open/cti-stix-slider/slider_log_messages.rst

 protocols property in [id] not handled, yet                                                                         STIX slider currently doesn't process this content          608     Warn    convert_network_traffic_c_o tcp-ext in [id] not handled, yet                                                                                    STIX slider currently doesn't process this content          609     Warn    convert_network_traffic_to_tcp_packet
                                                                                                                                                                                                 convert_network_packet_pattern
+Operator for Artifact.Raw_Artifact in [id] not handled yet                                                          STIX slider currently doesn't process this content          610     Warn    add_scalar_artifact_property_pattern
+Nested extensions and references in patterns are not handled, yet.
+Found in pattern of [id]                        STIX slider currently doesn't process this content          611     Warn    add_list_process_property_pattern
 Assuming imcp packet in [id] is v4                                                                                  Processing based on assumptions                             701     Info    convert_network_traffic_to_icmp_packet
+InformationSource descriptions order or content in may not correspond to the references in [id]                     Processing based on assumptions                             702     Info    create_references
 =================================================================================================================== =========================================================== ====    =====   ===================================================================